tars/tars/docs/en/css-concat-processing.md

 * Components' styles (css is supported)
 * Styles of etc.{scss,css}

-Also, you can use css-files and not to include them to bundle.
-There is folder separate-css in static/scss, where you can store all files, which have to be included manually.
+Also, you can use css files not including them into the bundle.
+There is a folder `separate-css` in `static/scss`, where you can store all files, which have to be included manually.
 There is an example of including in any template:

 ```handlebars
 <link href="%=static=%css/separate-css/your-file.css" rel="stylesheet" type="text/css">
 ```

-**%=staticPrefix=% prefixe works, but this prefixe is depricated!
-Use just %=static=% or \_\_static\_\_!**
+**%=staticPrefix=% prefix works, but this prefix is deprecated!
+Use just `%=static=%`!**